TaylorMater/C-20-Udemy-Course/Section_08/8.042_Fractional_Numbers/notes.md

+For the tex equivalent of this, see here: https://www.overleaf.com/read/pjrptbkxgjmm#8fef54.
+It's a WIP trying to replicate the formatting from the VSCode `.md` preview that functions fine, while GitHub's does not.

 # Fractional Numbers

 - fractional numbers are represented in floating point data structures - where a fraction of the bits assigned to the number is dedicated to significant digits, and another fraction of the number is dedicated to an exponent.
 This inherently causes accuracy problems for a number of reasons.